JoannaPatyk/portfolio/README.md

 # Portfolio Web

 A small, one-page portfolio web.
+This project is example of a personal portfolio website that can showcases the skills, projects, and experience of the owner.
+The website was built using HTML, CSS, and JavaScript.
 ## Quick setup and start

 In order to run webpage you need HTTP sever which serve the site, for example [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).